-UC Students Participate in Civil Rights Protest at 1960 Democratic National Convention is Los Angeles
+1960 — UC Berkeley students participate in a Civil Rights protest at the Democratic National Convention in Los Angeles

-A busload of U.C.
-Berkeley students, I and my girlfriend included, arrived at the Los Angeles Memorial Sports Arena on July 14, 1960, to support the Democratic National Convention's adoption of a meaningful civil rights platform.
-My recollection is that the trip was organized by the recently-organized left-of-center student political party, Slate, mentioned elsewhere on this website.
-If you know of other Bay Area groups' involvement in organizing the trip, please let me know.
+A busload of UC Berkeley students arrived at the Los Angeles Memorial Sports Arena on July 10, 1960, to support the Democratic National Convention's adoption of a meaningful civil rights platform.
+The trip was organized by the recently formed left-leaning student political party, SLATE.

-The Democratic convention adopted a civil rights plank that pledged support for an end to discrimination in voting, education, lunch counters, employment, and housing.
-It promised to use the "full powers" granted by the Civil Rights Acts of 1957 and 1960 "to secure the right to vote;" "to take whatever action is necessary to eliminate literacy tests and . . . the poll taxes as requirements for voting;" supported "peaceful demonstrations for first-class citizenship;" and called for every school affected by the Brown decision "to submit a plan providing for at least first step compliance by 1963.
+The Democratic convention adopted a civil rights platform that pledged support for an end to discrimination in voting, education, lunch counters, employment, and housing.
+It promised to use the powers granted by the Civil Rights Acts of 1957 and 1960 "to secure the right to vote;" "to take whatever action is necessary to eliminate literacy tests and . . . the poll taxes as requirements for voting," The platform also supported "peaceful demonstrations" and called for every school affected by the Brown decision "to submit a plan providing for at least first-step compliance by 1963."

-MLK and Wilkins in front of banner by Charles White, noted black artist
+King and Wilkins in front of banner by Charles White, noted black artist.

-Picketer Evelyn (Nebby Lou) Louise Crawford, late writer and daughter of noted Bay Area civil rights activists Matt N. Crawford and Evelyn Graves Crawford
+Picketer Evelyn (Nebby Lou) Louise Crawford, writer and daughter of noted Bay Area civil rights activists Matt N. Crawford and Evelyn Graves Crawford.